lbryio/lbry.tech/documents/glossary.md

 ### Deterministic Wallet

 A collective term for different ways to generate a sequence of *private keys* and/or *public keys*.
 Deterministic wallet does not need a *Key Pool*.
 The simplest form of a deterministic wallet is based on hashing a secret string concatenated with a key number.
 For each number the resulting hash is used as a private key (public key is derived from it).
-More complex scheme uses *elliptic curve arithmetic* to derive sequences of public and private keys separately which allows generating new *addresses* for every payment request without storing private keys on a web server.
+More complex scheme uses *elliptic curve arithmetic* to derive sequences of public and private keys separately, which allows the generation of new *addresses* for every payment request without storing private keys on a web server.
 [More information on Bitcoin Wiki](https://en.bitcoin.it/wiki/Deterministic_wallet).
 See also *Wallet*.

 ### Dust

-A transaction output that is smaller than a typically fee required to spend it.
+A transaction output that is smaller than the typical fee required to spend it.
 This is not a strict part of the protocol, as any amount more than zero is valid.

 ### ECDSA